cloudfoundry-attic/cf-syslog-drain-release/README.md

 ### Log Ordering
 Ensuring log ordering in drains can be an important consideration for both operators and developers.
-Diego uses a nanosecond based timestamp that can be ingested properly by both [ELK](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/date.html) and [Splunk](https://answers.splunk.com/answers/1946/time-format-and-subseconds.html) with the instructions linked.
+Diego uses a nanosecond based timestamp that can be ingested properly by [Splunk](https://answers.splunk.com/answers/1946/time-format-and-subseconds.html) with the instructions linked.

+ELK can ingest the nanosecond timestamps but only supports millisecond precision so timestamps will be truncated.
+See [ELK's date type](https://www.elastic.co/guide/en/elasticsearch/reference/current/date.html) and the relevant [issue](https://github.com/elastic/elasticsearch/issues/10005).

-Additionally a workaround exists specifically for [Java stack traces](https://github.com/cloudfoundry/loggregator-release/blob/develop/docs/java-multi-line-work-around.md) and ElK.
+Additionally a workaround exists specifically for [Java stack traces](https://github.com/cloudfoundry/loggregator-release/blob/develop/docs/java-multi-line-work-around.md) and ELK.

 ### Configuring CF Syslog Drain Components